The Rescue (Doctor Who): Plot

-The First Doctor (William Hartnell), Ian Chesterton (William Russell), and Barbara Wright (Jacqueline Hill) are still missing the Doctor's granddaughter Susan Foreman when the TARDIS lands on a planet the Doctor eventually recognises as Dido, a world he has visited before.
+The First Doctor (William Hartnell), Ian Chesterton (William Russell), and Barbara Wright (Jacqueline Hill) miss the Doctor's granddaughter Susan Foreman when the TARDIS lands on the planet Dido, a world the Doctor has visited before.
 The trio soon encounter two survivors of a space crash, Vicki (Maureen O'Brien) and Bennett (Ray Barrett), who are awaiting a rescue ship that is due to arrive in three days time.
 Vicki and Bennett live in fear of Koquillion (Barrett), a bipedal inhabitant of Dido, who is stalking the area.
 Koquillion encounters the time travellers and attacks, pushing Barbara over a cliff and temporarily trapping Ian and the Doctor.
 Vicki finds Barbara injured and rescues her from Koquillion, and they share reminiscences.
 Vicki's father was among those who died when the survivors of the crash, save Bennett and Vicki, were lured to their deaths by the natives of Dido.
 She is evidently very lonely, having befriended an indigenous Sand Beast (Tom Sheridan) for company.
 However, when Ian and the Doctor reach the ship, tempers are fraught because Barbara mistook the Sand Beast for a threat and killed it.

 The Doctor enters Bennett's room, and finds things are not as they seem.
 The supposedly crippled Bennett is missing, and a tape recorder hides his absence.
 He finds a trap door in the floor of the cabin and follows it to a temple carved from rock where he unmasks Koquillion as Bennett.
 Bennett reveals he killed a crewmember on board the ship and was arrested, but the ship crashed before the crime could be radioed to Earth.
 It was he who killed the crash survivors and the natives of Dido to cover his crime.
 He has been using the Koquillion alias so that Vicki would back up his story, and had hoped the planet would be destroyed when his version of events was given.
 Just as Bennett is about to kill the Doctor, two surviving native Didonians arrive and force Bennett to his death over a ledge.
 They then stop the signal to prevent the Rescue Ship reaching their planet.
 With no living family and nothing left for her on Dido, Vicki is welcomed aboard the TARDIS.